jimken123/jimken123.github.io/_pages/about.md

 <img src="/img/mm1.png">

 It has been on the go since March 2005, waaaay back in the day.
-It was preceded by my first foray into the world of web building on geocities, where I 'blogged' our rolling, endless games of football in Herbert Park in Dublin.
+It's only a couple of years ago that I finally updated  the logo (the stylised orange text 'balloon' just above) to include the Spanish tilde, following some ridiculing by my children.
+Prior to 2005 my first foray into the world of web building was on geocities, where I 'blogged' our rolling, endless games of football in Herbert Park in Dublin.

 <img src="/img/HPRFC_logo.gif">